dgudim2/obsidian_vault/uni/English/networks-wifi/Netwoks (w4).md

 - Some people perceive 5G as the great evil.

-- Deployment of 5G network is not feasible in some countries due to
+- Deployment of 5G network is not feasible in some countries due to insufficient funds and availability of hardware.